andrewtshen/riscv-symbolic-emulator/README.md

 - `xv6-riscv-fall19`

 ### report
-Contains the written report of this work as well as the presentation presented at MIT PRIMES '20.
+The written report of this work and the presentation presented at MIT PRIMES '20.